The Inside Scoop on Eating Disorder Recovery

 "With focused self-reflection activities and deeply personal stories of recovery, this book is like a manual on 'how to be kind to your body' at every step of healing!
 You will feel seen, heard, and valued through each and every turn of the page as you take back your well-being." -Rebecca Scritchfield, RDN, Author of Body Kindness

 "The pro-recovery messages that Jennifer and Colleen tirelessly work to put into the world help so many people find their own voice to shout back at their eating disorder with.
 This book feels like having two best friends fighting there with you (who just happen to be armed with sh*t tonnes of research, qualifications and personal experience, too).
-It's accessible, inclusive and encouraging, and I can see it being a starting point to the peace that everyone in recovery deserves to find with food, movement and their bodies. -Megan Jayne Crabbe, author of Body Positive Power
+It's accessible, inclusive and encouraging, and I can see it being a starting point to the peace that everyone in recovery deserves to find with food, movement and their bodies. -Megan Jayne Crabbe, Author of Body Positive Power

 "Inspirational and fiercely anti-diet culture!
 This book is digestible and accessible to all, and takes the reader beyond words into journal prompts and activities to create action in their recovery.
 A must read for anyone struggling or supporting a loved one who is struggling with an eating disorder!" -Haley Goodrich, RD, LDN, CEDRD, Founder/Clinical Director of INSPIRD Nutrition

 "The Inside Scoop on Eating Disorder Recovery is a fantastic addition to the eating disorder self help resource collection.
 Two recovered therapists share lessons learned in their own recovery processes, include thoughtful voices from other recovery perspectives, and bring their therapeutic excellence to the page.
 This book is full of resources, thoughtful reflection questions, and invites readers to engage in critical steps toward recovery, in a way that is both meaningful and measurable.
 I look forward to sharing this book with my clients and am very happy to be able to recommend The Inside Scoop as a resource to humans who are in the recovery process, with and without additional therapeutic support.
-This book is a gift." -Anna Sweeney, MS, RD, LDN, CEDRD-S, owner of Whole Life Nutrition
+This book is a gift." -Anna Sweeney, MS, RD, LDN, CEDRD-S, Owner of Whole Life Nutrition

 "The Inside Scoop on Eating Disorder Recovery: Advice from Two Therapists Who Have Been There" is a must-read for any client struggling with an eating disorder or for anyone supporting a loved one in their eating disorder recovery.The authors are experts in the field and their knowledge, understanding, compassion, and desire to support clients in recovery shines through.
 They are funny, inspiring, relatable, and provide wonderful insight into diet culture, health at every size, and body image, along with skills and journal prompts to incorporate in the eating disorder recovery process.
 I cannot speak highly enough of this book and will be recommending this to all my clients and colleagues. -Laura Deneen, LPC-MHSP, NCC, Founder of Anchored Counseling Company

 "The Inside Scoop on Eating Disorder Recovery shares TANGIBLE advice, education and inspiration for people in recovery.
 Recovery from an eating disorder is a long journey, and unfortunately we live in a society with lots of triggers.
 The authors provide a map.
 They get it from a scientific perspective, and they get it because they’ve been there.
-I highly recommend this book to anyone struggling with an eating disorder who wants their life back." -Kristina Saffron, Founder of Project HEAL
+I highly recommend this book to anyone struggling with an eating disorder who wants their life back." -Kristina Saffran, Founder of Project HEAL

 "If you can call a book on eating disorder recovery fun and witty, this is it!
 Colleen and Jennifer take you into their eating disorder brains, share their stories of recovery, and offer actionable steps you can take to start healing yourself today.
 It’s comprehensive, backed by research, and delivered like you’re chatting with two friends.
 If you’re struggling with an eating disorder, or want to heal your relationship with food and your body, this book is for you! -Nicole Cruz, MS, RDN